DejaDingo/xoopsgrowl/README.md

 This module is inspired by the ubiquitous and exceptional [jGrowl](https://github.com/stanlemon/jGrowl) created by Stan Lemon.

 XoopsGrowl can be used with either Bootstrap 4.x or Bootstrap 5.x themes.
+It is implemented in vanilla JavaScript  because Bootstrap 5 no longer requires jQuery, and jQuery can therefore be eliminated from the theme's load requirements.

 	• The primary purpose is to add some events to setup the notification on redirect.
 	• There is no Admin (except the Help Overview/Instructions) or Main for this module.